 What does this mean for you?

-• This will mean that either in the short to medium term your existing Wood Fire, permitted or not, if it does not meet the 2005 NES standards will have a limited life and will have to be phased out at some point and then can only be replaced by a fire that meets at least the NES standards, or stricter levels for other regions (ECAN, ORC, ULEB).
+Either in the short to medium term your existing wood fire, permitted or not, if it does not meet the 2005 NES standards will have a limited life and will have to be phased out at some point and then can only be replaced by a fire that meets at least the NES standards, or stricter levels for other regions (ECAN, ORC, ULEB).

 As a result of this we would recommend the following:

-1. Be wary of purchasing a Wood Fire that does not meet current NES Clean Air standards.
-Rural, Multi-Fuel or second-hand Wood Fires that don’t meet these standards cannot be installed in many areas of New Zealand.
-Even if it is currently permissible under current council regulations to install a Rural Wood Fire on a property of 2 hectares or more, we would suggest it is better in the long term to stick with Clean Air approved Wood Fires only.
-We strongly recommend not buying a second hand Wood Fire.
+1. Be wary of purchasing a wood fire that does not meet current NES Clean Air standards.
+Rural, multi-fuel or second-hand wood fires that don’t meet these standards cannot be installed in many areas of New Zealand.
+Even if it is currently permissible under current council regulations to install a rural wood fire on a property of two hectares or more, we would suggest it is better in the long term to stick with Clean Air approved wood fires only.
+We strongly recommend not buying a second hand wood fire.

 2. If you have an open fire place and brick chimney you can buy an approved Insert Wood Fire, such as the Masport LE4000, which (in most cases) can be inserted into your existing masonry fire place, with the flue kit going up the existing chimney.